alfskoyen/options-alpha-scanner/README.md

 ---

-## &nbsp;  Option Analytics / Put Option Alpha Analysis and Dashboard Project
+## Option Analytics / Put Option Alpha Analysis and Dashboard Project
-### A quantitative put-selling opportunity scanner across ~600 NYSE & Nasdaq symbols
+&nbsp; A quantitative put-selling opportunity scanner across ~600 NYSE & Nasdaq symbols

 ---
 Welcome to a Demo of the Bi-Dimensional Options Scanner